PaulSusset/wksp-module-2-js-8-oop/8-lecture-1-oop.md

 // Create a bob object that is a HUMAN MALE let bob = new Male('Bob');
 ```
+can only have 1 parent class
+you can make multiple parents but only one at a time. in example you could extend human to class Mammal for example.
+extend brings the methods, super brings the constructor
 ---

 ## Exercise 1